 The First Rule Is Still the First Rule

-The very first thing that everyone learns about writing dialogue is that we can’t write exactly in the way people speak any more than we can speak in the identical manner in which people write.
-Yet I read material all the time in which good writers forget or stretch this axiom.
+The very first thing that everyone learns about writing dialogue is that we can’t write exactly the way people speak any more than we can speak in the identical manner in which people write.
+Yet I read material all the time in which good writers forget, or stretch, this maxim.

 One “Well” Per Narrative, Please

 There are indeed times in the dialogue of a story when “well” is perfectly acceptable.
 Just not at the start of every sentence spoken by a character, or worse yet by a number of characters.
 Someone saying one time, “Well, I’m just not sure about that,” is a lot more palatable to a reader than a character’s, “Well, you need to go see Jerry,” followed by, “Well, I can see where that could be important,” and then, “Well, how did it go?”